 Making people smile is what it’s all about at Glenwood Caverns Adventure Park.

 When audience members wanted to know how to find people who are a perfect fit for a company’s particular culture, he went on to describe Glenwood Caverns’ unique hiring methods.
 “Our interview process is based on our core values; it’s almost theatrical, we use role playing, games and encourage people to be silly and be themselves.
 It’s been an effective process to find people who match our core values.”
 While the Caverns’ interview techniques might not work for all businesses, Beckley reminded attendees that hiring the right people was critical, “You can’t teach core values, you can teach skills.”

 When asked how he gets through business rough spots, Beckley said the hardest times are when the Park is in the midst of a building project—a time when employees and management staff need to rally.
 “We are fortunate to have a very low turnover rate.
 Many of our managers have been with us for nine to 13 years!
 Good thing, the expansions have been prolific in recent years, with more to come.
-Iron Mountain Hot Springs opened in 2015, the Haunted Mine Drop in 2017, and a new tram will replace the old one with construction starting in the fall.
+Iron Mountain Hot Springs opened in 2015, and a new tram will replace the old one with construction starting in the fall.